-Shopify Payments is a Shopify’s integrated payment processor powered by Stripe.
-Shopify Payments is perhaps the easiest way for you to accept payments from your customers online.
-It allows you to accept credit cards without setting up 3rd-party payment provider or merchant account.
-Setting up Shopify Payments is quick, all you need is to fill out a form.
-You'll be asked to provide details of your banking information, EIN (Employer Identification Number), and average pricing and shipping time of your orders.
-All your transactions and payouts are displayed directly in your Shopify dashboard.
+Shopify Payments is a Shopify's integrated payment processor powered by Stripe.
+It is perhaps the easiest way to accept payments from your customers online.
+Shopify Payments allows merchants to accept credit cards without any 3rd-party payment provider or merchant account required.
+Setting up Shopify Payments is quick.
+All you need to do is fill out a form.
+You'll be asked to provide your bank details, EIN (Employer Identification Number), and average pricing and shipping time of your orders.
+All your transactions and payouts are displayed directly on your Shopify dashboard.
 It is very convenient.
 Moreover, the use of Shopify Payments reduces your transactions fee.
-You don't pay 0,5-2% additional fees charged by Shopify Platform for using another payment providers.
+You don't pay 0,5-2% additional fees charged by Shopify Platform for using other payment providers.

-Shopify Payments is available only in the following countries: Australia, Canada, Germany, Hong Kong, Ireland, Japan, New Zealand, Singapore, Spain, United Kingdom, United States.
+Unfortunately, so far Shopify Payments is only available in few countries: Australia, Canada, Germany, Hong Kong, Ireland, Japan, New Zealand, Singapore, Spain, United Kingdom, United States.

-PayPal is widely used Shopify’s payment provider.
-“Checkout with PayPal” button is a popular additional payment method, and it can be activated with any Shopify package.
+PayPal is a payment service provider widely used by Shopify.
+There is an additional payment method called "Checkout with PayPal" button, which can be activated with any Shopify package.
 You can combine PayPal Express Checkout with Shopify Payments or third-party providers, and let your customers choose a preferred payment method.

 Shopify supports following PayPal payment integrations: